Skip to main content

 4

-Use Alignment and Re-Arrange to snap widgets into a clean grid layout.
+Using the Alignment and Re-Arrange tools to snap dashboard widgets into a clean grid layout

 5

-Click any chart or scorecard to set its Dataset and Variant.
-Apply Global filters to update every widget at once, or Local filters to focus a single tile on its own period.
+Click any widget to open its configuration panel.
+Select the Dataset and Variant, then choose Global filters (updates every widget at once) or Local filters (focuses a single tile on its own time period or segment).

 6